 In this paper, I ask if donor preferences for giving to local charities create a mismatch between where high-capacity food pantries exist and where food pantry customers live, indicating a greater under-provision of charitable resources where charities are in highest demand.
 I find that food pantry customers living in high-income, rural neighborhoods live within 20 miles of 40 more food pantries than customers in low-income neighborhoods.
 Customers in low-income neighborhoods also face more restrictions, such as limits on the number of food pantry visits they are allowed each month.
 Based on customer behavior, I identify the pantry characteristics that customers value most, including the preferred distribution hours and variety of food offerings.
 I then use these preferences to show that customers in high-income neighborhoods receive a higher per-visit benefit than customers in low-income neighborhoods.
 In a counterfactual simulation, I show that redistributing funding to improve pantries in low-income areas increases consumer surplus by 3.3% overall, with a 4-5% increase for customers in the lowest-income neighborhoods, equivalent to nearly one additional meal per visit.
 [Working paper]

-This paper explores the relationship between adult healthcare utilization and hydraulic fracturing on the Eagle Ford Shale formation in Texas.
-Using a staggered difference-in-differences estimation strategy, I find that inpatient claims for conditions plausibly related to hydraulic fracturing increase by 15 percent in shale zip codes after the entry of hydraulic fracturing, relative to zip codes outside of the shale formation.
-I then construct a novel dataset that combines public water source data with healthcare claims and oil and natural gas well permit data to compare healthcare utilization in counties with unconventional drilling within one kilometer of a public groundwater source to those with drilling farther away from their public groundwater source.
-I find that the increases in healthcare utilization are 13 percent larger in counties with drilling near a water source when compared to counties with drilling farther away.
-This result not only suggests that the increases in utilization are not likely driven by compositional changes, but also that groundwater contamination may serve as a primary pathway for unconventional drilling pollution exposure.
+This paper examines the relationship between adult healthcare utilization and hydraulic fracturing in Texas's Eagle Ford region.
+Using a staggered difference-in-differences estimation design, I show that inpatient claims for conditions plausibly related to hydraulic fracturing increase by 2.2 percentage points in zip codes with hydraulic fracturing, relative to zip codes without unconventional drilling activity.
+Because these effects could be explained by pollution exposure from hydraulic fracturing or compositional changes due to migration or income, I construct a novel dataset that combines public water source information with healthcare claims and oil and natural gas well permit data.
+Comparing healthcare utilization in counties with hydraulic fracturing within one-kilometer of a public groundwater source to those without hydraulic fracturing nearby their public water source, I find a 2.4 percentage point increase in inpatient healthcare utilization, or about 25 additional claims per quarter, for residents served by affected water systems.
+These results suggest that the observed increases are unlikely to be driven by migration and instead point to groundwater contamination as a plausible pathway for exposure to unconventional drilling pollution.
 [Working Paper]

 This paper analyzes cyclical patterns of food pantry utilization among Social Security Retirement recipients to determine how public and charitable food assistance work together to support older adults.
 This project uses novel, administrative data from a regional food bank, directly capturing food pantry utilization at the household level in 20 counties.
 Using quasi-random variation in Social Security Retirement check distribution, I employ an event study design and find a nearly ten percent increase in the frequency of food pantry utilization among age-eligible Social Security retirement beneficiaries during the week that they receive their benefits check.
 [Preliminary draft available upon request]